esitarski/CyclingApps/README.md

 # CyclingApps
-Cycling apps and tools.
-These are a new class of applications that run in the browser only.
-They are zero-install.
+Cycling apps and tools of officials.
+These are a new type of applications that run in the browser and read/write local .csv files.
+Zero-install.

 # Track Cycling

 ## [![PointsRaceWebIcon](images/graphic.png) Points Race Web (click here)](https://raw.githack.com/esitarski/CyclingApps/main/points_race_web.html)

-An browser-based app to score __Points, Madison, Tempo and Scratch__ races.
+A browser-based app to score __Points, Madison, Tempo and Scratch__ races.

-Score races easily, accurately and have fun!
+Score races easily and perfectly.
+Removes stress and tedium.
+Superior to paper.
+Have fun!

-Runs in a browser on __any__ device including Tablets, Mobile Phones, Laptops and Desktops, iOS, Android, Windows, MacOS or Linux.
+Runs in a browser on __any__ device including Tablets, Laptops, Mobile Phones and Desktops on iOS, Android, Windows, MacOS or Linux
+(a mobile phone screen may be too small - try it ahead of time).

+Does not require access to the internet (web page can be downloaded ahead of time).
+Does not access the internet while running.

+Import starting points for Omnium.
+Output .csv files for the results for publishing.

-After clicking on the link above, press __Show Help__ for details.
+Click on the link above.
+After the page opens, press __Show Help__ for details.